Henna has been use to dye the hair for over 6000 years. It's a beautiful,

 supplier, like us, of course!) and will not cause reactions with chemical hair

 melting your hair.
-This is why you should ONLY use BAQ henna on your hair.
+That is right, MELTING your hair.
+This is why you should ONLY use high quality BAQ henna on your hair.

 The Color of Henna

 Henna is red.
-Period.
-Any henna labeled as any other color is mixed with chemicals.
-Henna is a transparent dye, so it will NOT lighten your
+Any henna labeled as any other color is mixed with

+something other than henna.
+Henna is a transparent dye, so it will NOT lighten your hair.
+Just

-If you have dark brown or black hair, you will get glossy red highlights in the
+- If you have dark brown or black hair, you will get glossy red highlights

 How Much Henna Do I Need for My Hair?